Client: University of Oklahoma College of Architecture

 University of Oklahoma

 The project site is the University's art museum, so integrating an exhibition design is critically important.
-RENEGADES is an atypical exhibit design as it aspires to inhabit the realms of art and architecture, while mediating between the a large gallery space and the curated works.
+RENEGADES is an atypical exhibit design as it aspires to inhabit the realms of art and architecture, while mediating between a large gallery space and the curated works.

 The exhibition design walks a line of deference to the exhibited works while putting them in a sympathetic atmosphere.
 Further, the exhibit design aims to illustrate key characteristics of American School work.
 For example, the geometry is drawn from two of the best known American School projects - Bruce Goff's Bavinger House and Herb Greene's Prairie House.
 The "shingled" arrangement of elements in plan and elevation recalls an American School strategy of using off-the-shelf materials arranged in organic shapes.
 Indeed, the material choices exemplify American School resourcefulness by using readily available, recycled/recyclable products with plans to re-use materials after the exhibit closes.